Isaac-Ayanda/DevOps_Projects/06.Aux-Project-Shell-Scripting/readme.md

-## AUX PROJECT1: Onboarding of 20 users using Shell Scripting
+## Shell Scripting: Onboarding of 20 users using Shell Scripting

 1. Launch an EC2 t2 micro ubuntu Linux instance on AWS Cloud.